 - Two issues of the Baseball Research Journal, which includes articles on history, biography, statistics, personalities, book reviews, and other aspects of the game.

 - Expanded e-book edition of The National Pastime, our convention journal which focuses on baseball in the region where that year’s national convention is held

 - This Week in SABR e-newsletters every Friday, with the latest goings-on in SABR and highlighting SABR members’ research

 - New e-books published through the SABR Digital Library — free to all SABR members

 - Regional chapter meetings, which can include guest speakers, presentations, and trips to ballgames

 - FREE online access to the Newspapers.com World Collection and complete archives of The Sporting News and other periodicals through Paper of Record

 - Access to SABR’s extensive archive of members-only Research Resources

 - Online member directory to connect you with an international network of passionate baseball experts and fans

 - Discount on registration to our annual conferences and National Convention

-- Access to SABR-L, an e-mail discussion list of baseball questions and answers that many feel is worth the cost of membership itself
+- Access to SABR-L, an e-mail discussion list of baseball questions and answers, or other online forums at SABRgroups.org

 - The opportunity to be part of a passionate international community of baseball fans